 Pegcetacoplan can be given by a healthcare professional or administered by the patient or caregiver following proper instruction.

-Pegcetacoplan is administered twice weekly as a 1 080 mg subcutaneous infusion with a commercially available syringe system infusion pump that can deliver doses up to 20 mL.
+Pegcetacoplan is administered twice weekly as a 1 080 mg subcutaneous infusion with a commercially available syringe system infusion pump or on-body delivery system, that can deliver doses up to 20 mL.
 The twice weekly dose should be administered on Day 1 and Day 4 of each treatment week.

 PNH is a chronic disease and treatment with ASPAVELI is recommended to continue for the patient’s lifetime, unless the discontinuation of this medicinal product is clinically indicated (see section 4.4).